New Clients Email

 The most frequently represented knee injuries that result from an automobile collision include:

-- Knee Fracture – As with any broken bone, a knee fracture can have varying degrees.
-Generally caused by a direct blow, a kneecap fracture can happen at the top, center, or bottom and can occur in more than one area.
-Symptoms include bruising, swelling, and inability to walk or straighten the leg.
-The location and severity of the fracture dictate whether or not it requires surgery to heal.
+• Knee Fracture – A knee fracture, like any broken bone, can vary in severity.
+Typically caused by a direct impact, a kneecap fracture can occur at the top, center, or bottom of the kneecap and may affect multiple areas.
+Common symptoms include bruising, swelling, and difficulty walking or straightening the leg.
+The specific location and severity of the fracture will determine whether surgical intervention is needed for healing.

-- MCL Tear – This is a sprain or tear to the medial collateral ligament.
-This ligament connects the thighbone to the lower leg.
-When injured, symptoms include pain, stiffness, and swelling.
-The pain can range from mild to severe, depending on the extent of the damage.
-It is possible to treat without surgery unless the ligament is torn, so it cannot heal.
+• MCL Tear – A sprain or tear to the medial collateral ligament (MCL) occurs when this ligament, which connects the thighbone to the lower leg, is injured.
+Symptoms typically include pain, stiffness, and swelling, with the intensity of pain varying from mild to severe based on the extent of the injury.
+Surgery is usually not necessary unless the ligament is completely torn, as it may heal without surgical intervention.

 Knee injuries that result from automobile collisions can be severe.
 If you need weeks or months to recover, you must deal with lost wages.
 You may not be able to do the same work as you once did, resulting in loss of earning capacity.
 Knee injuries can affect you in ways you would not have otherwise imagined.